Sindhis in India: Sindhi Hindus

-Many of Sindhi hindus migrated to India after partition in 1947.
+Many of the Sindhi Hindus migrated to India after partition in 1947.
 They were settled in military camps in different cities of India.

 Sindhi Sikhs

 With the teachings of Guru Nanak during one of his travels to Sindh, many Hindu Sindhis adopted Sikhism.
 Many Hindu Sindhi women learned the Gurmukhī alphabet to enable them to read the Guru Granth Sahib.
 Many Amils, a sect of Hindu Sindhis, adopted Sikhism.
 There used to be a time, before the partition of India, when many non-Muslim Sindhis were Sehajdhari/Nanakpanthi Sikhs.

 During the early 1900s, the Chief Khalsa Diwan of Amritsar sent out missionary groups once a year to Sindh to work among the Sehajdhari Sindhis.
-Over a period of 30 years with scarce resources this missionary activity resulted in an increase from 1,000 Keshdhari Sindhis in 1901 to over 39,000 in 1941 a significant number in those days.
+Over a period of 30 years, with scarce resources, this missionary activity increased from 1,000 Keshdhari Sindhis in 1901 to over 39,000 in 1941, a significant number in those days.

 The bond of the Sehajdhari Sindhis with Sikhism is legendary.
 Like the Sikhs of Punjab, the Sehajdhari Sikhs of Sindh also left behind their homeland and are now dispersed all over India and abroad.
 Their main pilgrimage centres are Nankana Sahib and Dera Sahib in Punjab, and Sadh Bela near Sukkur in Sindh.
 Sadh Bela is an Udasi shrine built in 1823.